McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 3. Integration Testing
 4. Build System

-Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, UML Lab, ZenHub, Heroku & Draw.Io
+Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, ZenHub, Heroku, Postman, Local PostgreSQL server, Travis CI

 ## Technical Issues
-- Installation of UML Lab
+- Installed Postman to test our REST methods locally
-- Deployment of our Spring Application to Heroku due to an additional folder that was created in github and not using the backend folder     already provided for this project.
-Since the settings.gradle file was pointing to backend folder and not the personalized folder, it       would push an error on terminal
+- We created a postgreSQL database locally to check if our post requests worked
-- Issues generating Java code through UML; this was fixed by adding the correct packaging to the project
+- We had to reconfigure our database connection

 ## Teamwork Report
-#Deliverable 1
+# Deliverable 1

 |Team member's name|Total hours|Responsibility          |
 |------------------|-----------|----------------------- |